How do I disable the Radeon Software (ALT+R) overlay

 After you install the AMD Software Adrenalin drivers for your AMD Radeon video card, each time you play a game or open a full-screen app using the graphics card, you see an overlay like the one below: "RADEON SOFTWARE.
 PRESS ALT+R TO OPEN."

-If you do what the message says, it opens the Radeon Software dashboard, where you can see the current games you are playing, the average performance you get, and shortcuts to tools which you can use to take screenshots during games or record videos of your gameplay.
+If you do what the message says, it opens the Radeon Software dashboard, where you can see the current games you are playing, the average performance you get, and shortcuts to tools that you can use to take screenshots during games or record videos of your gameplay.

 While the Radeon Software dashboard can be useful, many gamers are annoyed by it and just want to play games.
 Also, the In-Game Overlay (ALT+R) tends to mess with hotkeys used by other apps and programs.